Why Aliens Would Mine Asteroids—Not Enslave Humans for Gold

 The Wow! signal printout

-The characters and numbers denoted a very strong narrow-band transmission.
+The characters and numbers denoted a powerful narrow-band transmission.
 Apparently it had come from outer space.
-Narrow-band transmissions usually don’t occur naturally and are a sign of artificial origin.
+Narrowband transmissions usually don’t occur naturally and are a sign of artificial origin.

 OPTIMUM CHANNEL

 And that was precisely the frequency of the Wow! signal.
-It had come from the direction in the sky were the constellation Sagittarius is found.
+It had come from the direction in the sky where the constellation Sagittarius is found.

 The Big Ear radio and computer shack.